sanjayraina/alexa-mytunes/README.md

 Use the following procedure.
 - decide on what user account you are going to use.
 I.e. one of a social media accounts or a local account created on Auth0.
 - Use this account to log in to the SPA page (e.g. mytunes.surge.sh)
-- On successful login, click on *Logged in as..* to bring up a pop up with the account details.
-Copy this.
+- On successful login, click on *Logged in as..* to bring up a pop up with the User Id.
+Copy the value.
 - Log in to the AWS console and head over to Dynamo DB.
 In the users table, create the following record:
 > id = <The userid displayed in popup>
 > name = <Your Name>